 The control of vegetation immediately around newly planted trees or natural regeneration to promote tree growth until they become established.
+Either by hand cutting or with carefully selected weed killers such as glyphosate.

 Windblow/Windthrow

 Trees or groups of trees blown over (usually uprooted) by strong winds and gales.